 E Safety Kids And Teens Should Know

-By e safety kids should know, I am referring to electronic safety when using devises that access the internet.
+By e safety kids should know, I am not referring to cybersecurity as much as electronic safety when using devises that access the internet.
 I’m talking about the safe and responsible use of technology on the internet whether through phones, computers, gaming devices, etc. So much electronic use is happening without guidance, limitations, or safety protocols.

 Why do we need e safety for kids and teens?
 A child’s identity and well-being can be compromised by their online behavior.
 There are a lot of pitfalls when it comes to navigating life online that kids don’t know about and that many parents don’t even know about.
 From online creeps who may try to set up meeting in the real world, to sharing inappropriate photos, to giving out their location, there are many real world dangers that can come from lack of e safety.